 My employer sometimes schedules me to work as many as 10 days in a row.
 Is that legal?
 Aren’t I entitled to a day off every week?

 It depends.
-If you’re part-time, you don’t get a mandatory day off.
+If you’re part-time (defined as working 20 or less hours per calendar week), you don’t get a mandatory day off.
 If you’re more than what the law calls part-time, you get a weekly day off.

-The Illinois law that applies is called the “One Day Rest in Seven Act” (or, in the state Department of Labor’s shorthand, the “ODRISA”).
-In addition to requiring one day off per week, the Act also requires a 20-minute meal break if you work at least 7½ hours a day.
+The Illinois law that applies is called the “One Day Rest in Seven Act” (or, “ODRISA”).
+In addition to requiring one day off per week, the Act also requires a 20-minute meal break if you work at least 7½ hours a day (which has to be given within the first 5 hours of the shift).
 It also gives hotel room attendants who work at least 7 hours a day two paid 15-minute breaks, and one 30-minute meal break—but only in Cook County.

 If you do work more than 20 hours per week for someone, that employer must give you “at least twenty-four consecutive hours of rest in every calendar week.”
 The Department of Labor says a calendar week begins on Sunday and runs through Saturday.